Radial Duality Part I: Foundations: Proofs Computing Some Radial Set Transformations

 First, we observe that $G$ is indeed positive definite.
-Since $H$ is postive definite, considering its Schur complements ensures $H_{11}$ is positive definite and $H_{22} - H_{12}^TH_{11}^{-1}H_{12}>0$.
+Since $H$ is positive definite, considering its Schur complements ensures $H_{11}$ is positive definite and $H_{22} - H_{12}^TH_{11}^{-1}H_{12}>0$.
 Likewise, $G$ is positive definite if $H_{11}$ is positive definite and